Ajahn Pasanno Tag [Ajahn Pasanno]

 Download audio (3:10)

 1. “From my limited understanding, when the construction of self drops away in meditation, the is joy and peace.
 This makes me think that deep insight into anatta might be profoundly blissful.
 I’m having trouble seeing how the same would be true for dukkha and anicca.
 Can you help?”
-[Not-self] [Calming meditation] [Characteristics of existence]
+[Not-self] [Insight meditation] [Happiness] [Characteristics of existence]

 Download audio (5:10)